-Are you wearing a Comedy Mask, happy that your child is contentedly playing a video game and not under your feet?
-Or do you don the Tragedy Mask because you are acutely self-conscious that you may be limiting your child’s own creative and imaginative play by allowing videogames?
-No doubt you have read the ubiquitous sage advice suggesting that videogames be turned off to allow a child’s natural curiosity and creativity to develop.
+No doubt you have read ubiquitous advice suggesting that videogames or social apps be turned off to allow a child’s natural curiosity and creativity to develop.
 Yet something holds you back.

-If you are a stay-at-home parent, your intrinsic need to make social connections may be assuaged vicariously through your child’s online playing.
-This could override any thought of creating downtime for your child to awaken to his creative impulses.
-Our own need for relationship building may make us more comfortable hearing them in cooperative play, even if it is virtual cooperative play.
-You may prefer the sound of children playing online to the quiet of their building a robot or writing a story alone.
+But back to socializing.
+If you are a stay-at-home parent (and a lot of us are during coronavirus), you may find your need to make social connections is assuaged vicariously through your child’s online playing.
+Satisfaction in hearing their sociable play could override your thoughts of creating downtime for your child to awaken to his creative impulses.
+Basically, our own need for relationships and social outlets may make us more comfortable hearing them in cooperative play, even virtual cooperative play, rather than quietly creating something (like building a robot or writing a story).